sqlparser/gsp_demo_java/src/main/java/demos/dlineage/readme.md

 ## 3. Analyze data linege from a database
 Since version 2.2.0, the dlineage tool no longer connect to the database to analyze the data lineage directly.
-Instead it accept a metadata json file which includes all metadata of a database and analyze the data lineage from this json file.
+Instead, it accepts a metadata json file which includes all metadata of a database and analyze the data lineage from this json file.

 ### 3.1 extract metdata from database